 So, after all these years, why the adjustment?
 The IRS has a new goal as part of the GOP reforms: Never have a taxpayer owe or be owed come April 15, allowing Americans to break-even during tax season.

 There is a reason why the penalty-collecting body is called the IRS – it is because everything you earn is theirs.

 The tax man has gotten a bit of karma in recent years as tepid budget cuts have shrunk the agency.
 As a result, the number of audits has plunged, the amount of fraud cases has plummeted, and the smaller workforce means there are fewer bureaucrats to harass you and make your life as hard as a hipster deciding between a soy and a coconut lattes at Starbucks while tweeting “Impeach Drumpf!”
-For now, however, the IRS has gotten its vengeance by introducing intricate W-4 forms in time for the 2020 tax season.We value your comments!
-Please weigh in on our comment section below.
+For now, however, the IRS has gotten its vengeance by introducing intricate W-4 forms in time for the 2020 tax season.Feel free to comment below.
 And remember to check out the web’s best conservative news aggregator Whatfinger.com